 Here are the rankings:

-5. Journey Into Imagination With Figment – Until we get the long-awaited refurbishment, this probably isn’t worth a FastPass
+6. Journey Into Imagination With Figment – Until we get the long-awaited refurbishment, this probably isn’t worth a FastPass.

-3. The Seas With Nemo and Friends – This has a pretty cool queue but seems like the 3rd most popular attraction on this list, which isn’t saying much.
+4. The Seas With Nemo and Friends – This has a pretty cool queue for a really lame, unpopular attraction.

-2. Spaceship Earth – A Disney classic and my personal favorite on this list.
+2. Spaceship Earth – A Disney classic although it’s showing age.
 The lines are typically between 20-40 minutes so this is a pretty good use of a FastPass.

 1. Mission: SPACE – Lines seem to really vary here but this is one of the most popular attractions at Epcot.